decarv/gsoc24/README.md

 ```

 Linux implementation.
-This can be accomplished by using `signalfd` along with io_uring.
+This can be accomplished by using `signalfd` along with `io_uring`.
 This way, we can handle signal events in the same asynchronous event loop used for I/O operations.

 FreeBSD implementation.
-kqueue can monitor signal events directly, without needing a separate file descriptor, by leveraging `EVFILT_SIGNAL` as the filter.
+`kqueue` can monitor signal events directly, without needing a separate file descriptor, by leveraging `EVFILT_SIGNAL` as the filter.

 ##### Fork Handling